BlackRock focuses on China credit, oil and travel in Asia

-SINGAPORE (Reuters) - The world’s biggest asset manager, BlackRock Inc (BLK.N), called out oil stocks, domestic tourism and debt in China and India as investment opportunities in its Asia outlook on Wednesday.
+SINGAPORE (Reuters) - The world’s biggest asset manager, BlackRock Inc, called out oil stocks, domestic tourism and debt in China and India as investment opportunities in its Asia outlook on Wednesday.

 The manager of $6.5 trillion in assets expects it may be 2022 at the earliest before global growth returns to trend but said in a statement outlining its regional outlook that “Asia stands out” as a beneficiary when the recovery arrives.